What To Look For In A Commercial Lease Agreement?

 It is worth bearing in mind that leases normally have clauses that specify the type of activity that the tenant can carry out in the building.
 If the commercial premises lease states you must only use the premises as a restaurant, if you begin selling food online with food items being collected from the shop, or turn it into an office space, this may break the clause.

 As a tenant, you may be wondering how to get out of a commercial lease early in the UK, but it’s not as simple as that.
-Many tenants assume they have the right to end the lease whenever they want as they are renting the property, however this often isn’t the case as there may be no break clause in the commercial tenancy agreement.
+Many tenants assume they have the right to terminate the commercial lease whenever they want as they are renting the property, however this often isn’t the case as there may be no break clause in the commercial tenancy agreement.
 Therefore, you must make sure you discuss a break clause with your landlord and reach an agreement about terminating a commercial lease together.

 It is just as important to recognise that, even where a commercial lease break clause does exist in your lease, the landlord may share the same right as you to terminate the lease.
 This can create uncertainty for your tenancy and, more importantly, your business.